MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faqs-copilot-model-driven-app.md

 ## What are the limitations of Copilot in model-driven apps?
 How can users minimize the impact of the Copilot in model-driven apps limitations when using the system?

 To use this capability your environment must be in the US region.

+Copilot in model-driven apps is a preview feature.
 Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

 This capability may be subject to usage limits or capacity throttling.